-Please click on the image to see enlarged version of the finished recipe.Our suckling pig makes a delicious treat for the Christmas period, whether as an alternative to turkey on Christmas Day (a leg will feed six generously so is ideal for the smaller parties we are facing this year) or for a New Year’s Day feast.
-If you are a really small household in lockdown, the leftovers will be delicious – our suckling pig is just as good cold as it is hot.
+Please click on the image to see enlarged version of the finished recipe.Our suckling pig makes a delicious treat for the Christmas period, whether as an alternative to turkey on Christmas Day (a leg will feed six generously) or for a New Year’s Day feast and is just as good cold as it is hot.
 All of the sweet, fruity sauces and accompaniments that we associate with Christmas go beautifully with Middle White Suckling Pig.
 We have tried it with Cumberland Sauce, truffled roast potatoes, Middle White chipolatas and devils on horseback – a perfect treat for Christmas Day.A leg of suckling pig needs about one and a quarter hours in a hot oven.
 Dry it very thoroughly, slather with a light olive oil and sprinkle generously with sea salt.
 Baste from time to time and keep a watch so that you don’t burn the delicious crackling.The quantities below for the Cumberland Sauce will be generous for the six or so people you can feed from a leg of Middle White suckling pig.

 Servings: 6 people

 - 1 lemon

 - 125ml redcurrent jelly

 - 1 heaped tsp of grated fresh ginger